-The work pays homage to the Caledonian Road’s extraordinarily diverse communities and context and subverts those familiar colour charts used in architecture, fashion, design and other industries, that seek to brand and determine peoples unique experience of colour.
+Devised by Phil Coy, Your right to continued existence [Cally Colour Chart] draws from the Caledonian road’s provocative history.
+The work pays homage to the Caledonian Road’s diverse communities and context and subverts those familiar colour charts used in architecture, fashion, design and other industries, that seek to brand and determine peoples unique experience of colour.

-Islington Council has commissioned the work with funding from Transport for London.
+Commissioned by Islington Council with funding from Transport for London.

-Follow us on Twitter @callylightpoem for updates on Cally Colour Chart.
+Follow us on Twitter @callylightpoem for updates on Your right to continued existence [Cally Colour Chart].

 What is the cut off date for submitting a colour?

-The deadline has been extended to midnight on Monday 31 August.
+The deadline has now passed.
+It was midnight on Monday 31 August 2016.

 I’ve proposed a colour for Cally Colour Chart, how do I know if it has been included?

-The final set of colours and names in Cally Colour Chart will be published on this website once artist Phil Coy has made his final selection, and after submissions have closed.
+The final set of colours and names in Cally Colour Chart are published here.

 What kind of names are you looking for?